 There are more people around the world who hate America and what they think it stands for than even life itself.

-Let us let us resolve.
+That let us resolve.

-What he said was there are more people around the world who hate America and what they think it stands for than even life itself.
+What he said was, there are more people around the world who hate America and what they think it stands for than even life itself.

-And of course, as far as Jim Moran's concerned, that's our fault, and it exists because of George W. Bush.
+And of course, as far as Jim Moran's concerned, that's our fault.

-I don't remember, but my memory is that it was a gentleman.
+My memory is that it was a gentleman.

 My brother died on 9-11.

-And somebody in the audience shouted at that woman, your brother and you aren't important.
+And somebody in the audience shouted at that woman, Your brother and you aren't important.

-Let the Congressman speak.
+Let the congressman speak.

-And he went on to uh uh politics.
+And he went on to politicize 9-11.

 I don't care what Moran says.